Bambi: Accolades

-Prior to Bambis initial release on home video on September 28, 1989, initial orders placed in the United States and Canada up to the end of August totaled 9.8 million units, the second largest number of orders for a video at the time, behind E.T. the Extra-Terrestrial, with a wholesale value of $167 million.

-Comic adaptation

-The Silly Symphony Sunday comic strip ran a three-month-long adaptation of Bambi from July 19 to October 4, 1942.

 Legacy

 The off-screen villain "Man" has been placed No. 20 on AFI's List of Heroes and Villains.
 Some critics have cited parallels between Frank Churchill's theme music for "Man" (which consisted of three simple notes) and John Williams's theme music in Jaws (which consists of two notes).
+Kathryn Schulz of The New Yorker stated that due to the film becoming far more prominent than the book, it "rendered [Felix Salten] virtually unknown."
+According to Schulz, the film also made the original novel, which was previously given prominent attention and discussed, "obscure".
 Paul McCartney has credited the shooting death of Bambi's mother for his initial interest in animal rights.

 Soon after the film's release, Walt Disney allowed his characters to appear in fire prevention public service campaigns.
 However, Bambi was only loaned to the government for a year, so a new symbol was needed, leading to the creation of Smokey Bear.
 Bambi and his mother also make a cameo appearance in the satirical 1955 Donald Duck short No Hunting: drinking from a forest stream, the deer are startled by a sudden trickle of beer cans and other debris, and Bambi's mother tells him, "Man is in the forest.
 Let's dig out."

 In 2006, the Ad Council, in partnership with the United States Forest Service, started a series of Public Service Announcements that feature footage from Bambi and Bambi II for wildfire prevention.
 During the ads, as the Bambi footage is shown, the screen will momentarily fade into black with the text "Don't let our forests...become once upon a time", and usually (but not always) ending the ads with Bambi's line "Mother, what we gonna do today?" followed by Smokey Bear saying "Only you can prevent wildfires" as the Smokey logo is shown on the screen.
 Bambi had previously been the Forest Service's advertising icon beginning in 1942, but was only allowed by Disney to use the character for a year.